jdmar3-comp426/a04-simmiagarwal/README.md

 # a04 Build an API from scratch

 In this assignment, we will build, from scratch, an API that talks to a database of users.
-Eventually, we will use this method (and this exact database) to add authentication to a page that you previously createed in a01.
+Eventually, we will use this method (and this exact database) to add authentication to a page that you previously created in a01.
 This is all a lot easier than it seems at first.

 There are a few basic concepts germane to this assignment that you will want to familiarize yourself with: